We try to deliver what I experienced as the best

 Beyond helping you

 with house-hunting I'm also looking forward to showing you around the city and introducing you to the people we know that make living in Romania a rich and enjoyable experience.
 I can point you in the right direction for local holiday ideas and we have a rolodex of cobblers, tailors, local organic farmers, wine makers, bakers and even a candle stick maker who are all great at what they do and wonderful characters.

 All of our properties

 are in areas that I think are a good fit for expat living.
 That could mean the most popular expat neighborhood of Pipera, which is in the far north of the city and is where most of the international schools are located, but it will also mean the more culturally interesting central neighborhoods and the graceful neighborhoods in-between and around the big parks.
 If you click on the map in the rental section we offer a write up (warts and all) and description of the neighborhoods.
 As a rule we don't list properties in communist blocks because they are poorly maintained and I think simply soul draining.
 If you need something on the cheaper side of the equation I will instead show you some charming apartments in a villa, or perhaps something a bit quirky in a new block.
 If you need luxury we have that too!

 We can also help

 if buying is something interesting.
 We do this by managing the project with three local agents (one for each specific area of the city) whom I trust on both a personal and professional level.
 We have argued against buying since 2006, but as of 2013 it looks like prices have stabilized and that locals are eager to buy as soon as financing returns.
 Otherwise perhaps we can help you with an accurate appraisal of the value of a property by offering a real-market estimation of the rental yield.
-We offer this service for a nominal 100 Euros per property.
+We can offer this service for a reasonable cost.
+Our advice will make a difference..